TomerG2/regme-microservices/README.md

 #### Step 1: Clone the repository

-Use git to clone the repository to a local development folder of your choice

 ```sh
 $ git clone https://github.com/TomerG2/regme-microservices.git
 ```

 #### Step 2: Download dependencies

-The system needs a number of Node.js modules from npmjs.org to function correctly.
-These are the only external dependencies.

 ```sh
 $ npm install